isaacfungg/obsidian/Mortgage Broker Course/Terms.md

 `Beneficiary`: The person or persons entitled to the benefits from the trust, which may include income, property, or other assets.
 `Personal representative`: An individual appointed to manage the affairs of a deceased person's estate `Freehold transfer`: The process of transferring the complete ownership of real property from one party to another without any time restrictions on the length of ownership. (aka a deed)
+`Caveat`: A legal notice registered against a property's title by someone who claims to have rights to that property.
+It prevents others from making transactions (like selling or mortgaging) that would conflict with this claim, ensuring everyone is aware of these claimed rights.
+`Certificate of pending litigation`: A legal notice registered against a property indicating that there is an ongoing lawsuit involving the property.
+`Builders Lien`: A legal claim filed by contractors, subcontractors, workers, or suppliers against a property they have worked on or supplied materials for, to secure payment they are owed.
+`Judgement`: A formal decision made by a court following a lawsuit